 We accept Apple Pay Google Pay Quick and secure payment options.

 Journal articles are scholarly, peer-reviewed academic texts that students and researchers use as sources of evidence in the APA format.
 Basically, this evidence is essential in backing up the claims and arguments that writers make in their essays and research papers.
 Unlike other sources, journal articles are authored by scholars with notable academic credentials, have a narrowly defined scope, and have research-based analytical content.
 Then, the essential features of a journal article citation in the APA 7th edition include the author’s name, the publication year, the article’s title, the journal’s title, the journal’s volume and issue number, and the article’s page range, including DOI numbers or links where it is taken.
-Also, when searching for a journal article, a writer can decide to locate it via public or university libraries, databases, or the online platform.
+Also, when searching for a journal article, a writer can decide to locate it via public or university libraries, databases, or online platforms.
 Hence, researchers need to learn how to cite a journal article in APA 7 correctly.

 General Guidelines of Citing a Journal Article in APA 7

 In academic writing, instructors encourage students to cite a journal article in APA 7 as a source of academic information.
 By definition, a journal article is a repository of data gathered via research and documented in articles and published throughout the year.
-Moreover, such types of academic articles are scholarly documents in a journal that is typically shorter than a book, being focused on a specific topic.
+Moreover, such types of academic articles are scholarly documents in a journal that are typically shorter than a book, being focused on a specific topic.
 In turn, a journal article presents the most recent research on a topic conducted by experts in the field.
 Since the Internet became a significant learning platform, journal articles have increasingly adopted the digital version.
 Therefore, students can access these scholarly documents in their print or online versions.

 How to cite a journal article in APA